Song Joong-ki Pays Tribute To Song Hye-kyo During PD Awards Acceptance Speech

 He said, “In Korea, actors always steal the spotlight—compared to the actresses.
 To me, this drama was a big project, as it marked my comeback to the entertainment scene after spending two years in the military.
 I want to share this glory with my co-star Song Hye-kyo who shared the burden and constantly reassured me and gave me the confidence by being there for me.”

 It’s been almost a year since the curtains came down on K-drama Descendants of the Sun.
-However, neither the fans nor the cast of this Korean mini series have gotten over the fact that the show has come to a close.
+However, neither the fans nor the cast of this Korean mini-series has gotten over the fact that the show has come to a close.

 Song Hye-kyo, in a recent interview, said, “For me, 2016 was a year that began and finished with Descendants of the Sun.
 People usually forget about a drama six months after it finished airing.
 However, in the case of DOTS, it is different.I’m thankful that people remembered it for such a long time.”